jkubis96/GEDSpy/README.md

 *If you use GEDSpy, please remember to cite both GEDSpy and the original sources of the data you utilized in your work.*

+In the case of enrichment analysis, it is recommended to use the  [JVectorGraph](https://github.com/jkubis96/JVectorGraph) library to easily adjust and customise graph and network visualisations from the Python side.

 <br />